shielsr/assignment-02/README.md

 - Fixed the bug with height:auto. iOS was also 'zooming in' on input fields, which I solved by making the input text 16px.
 Also added validation for email and number fields on the order form.
 - Added a 'live count' of the sweets as they're added along with error styling.
 - Replaced the vector rectangles on the canvas with PNG photos of actual pastilles.
 I removed the image backgrounds in Figma.
 I had to rewrite the entire 'drawPastille' function to work with images instead of vectors.
+- I started using if-else statements to call the different pngs, but it was too messy.
+Instead, I concatenated the image src using the colour parameter, which tidied up the function nicely.

 ## Instructions